ariusvi/proyecto_restaurante/README.md

 # Kyoto Ramen 🍜
 Welcome to the Kyoto Ramen's website documentation.
+This website recreates a website of a ficticional restaurant.

-## Table of Contest
+## Table of Contents
+* href="#Stack"
+* Features
+* Live Deployment
+* Author
+* Acknowledgements

 ## Stack